NinoesJo/Percolation/README.md

 For all three classes, test the implementation using the JUnit test class `TestPercolate` by changing which of the three implementations is used.
 You **must also test using the `InteractivePercolationVisualizer` simulating the percolation using your own click-tests.**  Do not depend only on the JUnit tests.

-For the analysis you will run `PercolationStats` and answer the analysis questions.
+For the analysis you will run `PercolationStats`.

 ## Part 1 `PercolationDFS`